Ylvauk/divide-and-conquer-sorting/README.md

 <details>
     <summary><strong>❓ What is the time complexity of the merge sort?</strong></summary>

-    The time compexity of the divide phase cuts the array in half with each iteration, making it a O(log(N)) operation.
+    <p>The time compexity of the divide phase cuts the array in half with each iteration, making it a O(log(N)) operation.
 However, merging the data back together is an O(N) operation, as it will compare every item in each sub list.
-The combined time complexity then is O(N log(N))
+The combined time complexity then is O(N log(N))</p>
 </details>